 We encourage you to use the resources at the CALIFORNIA STATE COVID-19 WEBSITE.

 The California State Public Health Officer and Director of the California Department of Public Health is ordering all individuals living in the State of California to stay home or at their place of residence.
 Everyone is required to stay home except to get food, care for a relative or friend, get necessary health care, or go to an essential job.
 If you go out, keep at least 6 feet of distance.
 Learn more.

 Laid off or need family leave?
 Check out California's Employment Development Department site for info on how to apply for unemployment, family leave, and disability.

 The outbreak of coronavirus may be stressful for people.
 Fear and anxiety about a COVID-19 can be overwhelming and cause strong emotions in adults and children.
 Coping with stress will make you, the people you care about, and your community stronger.
 Everyone reacts differently to stressful situations.
 How you respond to the outbreak can depend on your background, the things that make you different from other people, and the community you live in.
 Check out the CDC's page on Managing Stress and Anxiety.

-The CDC has recommended that all gatherings over 50 people should be canceled or postponed.
-As a result, all HFNC events until May 15 are postponed.
+California is sheltering in place through May 3.
+This order may also be extended.
+Also The CDC has recommended that all gatherings over 50 people should be canceled or postponed.
+As a result, many HFNC events are being postponed, cancelled, or moved to a virtual format.
 More information will be provided as we reschedule these events.